SNCFdevelopers/ngx-piano/CONTRIBUTING.md

     git checkout develop
     git pull
     ```
-2. Then, update the changelog by replacing the 'Unreleased' section with the released version number
+2. Then, update the changelog by replacing the 'Unreleased' section with the released version.
+Remove all unused sections.
+Don't forget to copy and paste the changelog template at the end of the file to the top of the file.
 3. Update version in package.json of ngx-piano project (`projects/ngx-piano/package.json`)
 4. Commit the changes
     ```shell